WybeNetwork/VistaPanel-Customizations/responsive-domain-search/README.md

 It makes the VistaPanel search form responsive, so that it does not break the vP theme(s).

 ## Where should I put it?
-Put it in the Header Advert Area (IMPORTANT).
+You can put it anywhere, although we recommend to put it on the Header or Footer Advert Area.
-Due to [this issue](https://github.com/VPTOfficial/VistaPanel-Customizations/issues/4) reported by [AA22Dev](https://github.com/aa22dev), the code doesn't seem to run properly if you put it elsewhere.
-Thanks for reporting it.

 ## How can I install it?
 Create a script tag with `src` pointing to `responsive-domain-search.js` or `responsive-domain-search.min.js` for the minified version.